sumbach/modern-cljs/doc/tutorial-16.md

 rm -rf test/clj test/cljs
 ```

-We then need to modify the `validators_test.cljx` file by annotating the
+We then need to modify `validators_test.cljx` by annotating the
 namespace declarations with the `#+clj` and the `#+cljs` feature annotations as
 follows: